tock/tock/boards/hail/README.md

 There are a few more advanced sample applications that are worth checking out:

   * [accel-leds](https://github.com/tock/libtock-c/tree/master/examples/accel-leds)
-    changes LED color based on the board's orientation
+    changes the LED color based on the board's orientation
   * [ble-env-sense](https://github.com/tock/libtock-c/tree/master/examples/services/ble-env-sense)
     shows how to integrate with the onboard Bluetooth to act as an environmental sensor